 18th Annual Spring Bass Tournament a Success

-New Record Set
+New Record Set at the Fishing Tournament

 McGill hosted a successful 18th Annual Spring Bass Tournament on Friday, April 26th.
 Even though the threat of rain and thunderstorms delayed the original date of April 12th, the tournament day had its own unique weather challenges.
 It started off with a light drizzle that quickly changed to clearing skies early in the morning, followed by a lunchtime storm that lasted about 20 minutes.
 After the storm pushed through, the anglers experienced sustained winds around 20 to 25 mph with gust around 40 mph.
 This created white caps on the lake and made fishing the main river channel difficult, to say the least.